 London, SW1H 9DJ

 You may also raise a concern or complaint with a Chartered Institute member of staff or one of our volunteers in attendance at Chartered Institute events or training courses.
-They will refer you to the Complaints Officer or register your complaint or concern on your behalf.
+They will refer you to the Complaints Manager or register your complaint or concern on your behalf.

 The Chartered Institute has published advice and resources on safeguarding and keeping fundraisers safe.
 You can also access free and confidential support from Victim Support.